bigcode-project/starcoder/README.md

 ```

 **Instruction**:
-Translate this function is Java :
+Translate this function in Java :

 ```python
 def function(a, b, c):